Rise to Success: Career Highlights of Willie Nelson

 The Facts of Life and Other Dirty Jokes

-In 2003, Willie Nelson was named honorary chairman of the advisory board of the Texas Music Project, the state's official music charity.
+In 2003, Texas Governor Perry signed bill No. 2582, which funded the Texas Music Project, the state's official music charity, and Willie Nelson was named honorary chairman of the advisory board of the project.

-In 2004, Willie Nelson and his wife Annie partnered with Bob and Kelly King to build two Pacific Bio-diesel plants, one in Salem, Oregon, and the other at Carl's Corner, Texas.
+In 2004, Willie Nelson and his wife Annie partnered with Bob and Kelly King in building two Pacific Bio-diesel plants.

-In 2004, Willie Nelson supported Dennis Kucinich's campaign in the Democratic presidential primaries by raising money, appearing at events, and composing the song "Whatever Happened to Peace on Earth?" criticizing the war in Iraq.
+In 2004, Willie Nelson supported Dennis Kucinich's campaign in the Democratic presidential primaries by raising money, appearing at events, and composing "Whatever Happened to Peace on Earth?", a song criticizing the Iraq War.

-In 2005, Willie Nelson and other business partners formed Willie Nelson Biodiesel ("Bio-Willie"), a company marketing bio-diesel bio-fuel to truck stops, made from vegetable oil and usable in diesel engines without modification.
+In 2005, Willie Nelson and business partners formed Willie Nelson Biodiesel ("Bio-Willie"), marketing bio-diesel bio-fuel to truck stops and registering the company with Earth Biofuels.

 In 2005, Willie Nelson co-authored Farm Aid: A Song for America, a commemorative book about the twentieth anniversary of the foundation of Farm Aid.